Py-ualg/2024-code-blue/challenges/inductivaAI/README.md

 # Inductiva.ai

-Provides simulators and cloud credits to use them during the hackathon.
+Inductiva.AI kindly provides access to all their simulators to develop your projects during the hackathon, under the mentoring of Luís Cunha.

 ## 🛠️ Tools
 ### Current simulators